hkhoont/data_science_assignment/README.md

 -geopandas
 2. After running the data pre-procesing IPython Notebook - save the resultant DataFrame in the Google Drive
 3. Export shared link of this CSV and update the 'link' variable in Google Collab
 4. Data Visulaization and modelling ipython notebook - Orignally done on Google Collab.
 Please open this link on browser on Chrome.
-Try different browser till you are able to see New York City maps (Bokeh maps) in Google Collab [Please open this link on Chrome/Firefox browser - Collab Link](https://colab.research.google.com/drive/1upuXc2VEjdnERvQFzWLb3gdQDc6NeOiM)
+Try different browser till you are able to see New York City maps (Bokeh maps) [Please open this link on Chrome/Firefox browser - Collab Link](https://colab.research.google.com/drive/1upuXc2VEjdnERvQFzWLb3gdQDc6NeOiM)
 5. If maps were not visible on either of the browsers.
-The downlaod the [IPython Notebook](https://colab.research.google.com/drive/1upuXc2VEjdnERvQFzWLb3gdQDc6NeOiM).
-After opening, go to File --> Trust Notebooks --> Complete the by clicking.
+The downlaod the [IPython Notebook](https://drive.google.com/file/d/1Nfa21rUt0VB4rMoZiDLzXnZxdenScIbL/view?usp=sharing).
+After opening, go to File --> Trust Notebooks --> Complete by clicking.You should now be able to see New York City maps (Bokeh maps)
 6. If above two methods does not work.
-The Static Notebook can accessed here [HTML File](https://drive.google.com/open?id=1lUgsTDXq16Gq9dTxg7tWVddQQa3cAd24).
+The static notebook with results+plots can accessed here [HTML File](https://drive.google.com/open?id=1lUgsTDXq16Gq9dTxg7tWVddQQa3cAd24).
 Download --> Open in Chrome/Firefox/Safari